 As an INFJ, I enjoy helping people.
 But I’m also aware that sometimes there is this hidden desire to satisfy my own needs of feeling needed, approved, and acknowledged by others.

 It’s not always easy to spot your ego’s hidden motive.
-Usually, I have a good sense of the motive only on hindsight.
-If after helping someone, I feel insecure or worried when the person didn’t response the way I expected them to, then I know that I was seeking approval.
-What I will do is to stop, work on my insecurity and wait for it to subside first.
+Usually, I have a good sense of the motive only in hindsight.
+If after helping someone, I feel insecure or worried when the person didn’t respond the way I expected them to, then I know that I was seeking approval.
+What I will do is to stop, work on my insecurity, and wait for it to subside first.
 I will only act again when I feel connected with the compassion within me.

 Helping others from a place of insecurity makes you clingy.

 Unfortunately, in my early 20s, I wasn’t that aware of my insecurity.
 Sometimes, I find myself being too clingy and possessive.
 Trying to help others when others don’t want to be helped.
 Fours often believe that there is something wrong with them.
 When we feel uncertain in our relationships, we want to know how the other person feels about us.
 So we do that unconsciously by helping others and getting their affirmations.

 The problem is when we don’t get the response that we expected, we start to overthink: Did I say or do something wrong?
 Why did the person react so coldly?
 Is he or she angry with me?
 This makes us more insecure about our relationship and so we help the other person even more and become more intrusive to get the approval we need.